microsoft/FluidFramework/packages/dds/SchemaVersioning.md

         This means old code stays in use and needs to be able to collaborate (on same doc) with new code seamlessly, at least for some amount of time.
         This window will differ depending on app and how it’s deployed – from a couple weeks for web applications, to a couple years for something like win32 Office Word.

+        To support this, the application must be able to make any needed change in a way where the before and after version of the application can both be "current" at the same time.
+        This means two different "current" versions must be able to have different Fluid Framework versions.

+1. Collaboration between users should work as long as they have a version of the application that is "current" for a definition of "current" controlled by the application authors (not the Fluid Framework authors!).
+    This includes cross version collaboration between multiple current versions of the application with different Fluid Framework versions noted above.

 1. Documents can be read-only for some users, thus in-place conversion is not possible for all clients.